Gabriel707/DJ4NGO/README.md

 # DJ4NGO
 Django 4 project

-This project is based on Antonio Melé book - Django 4 By Example
+This project is dedicated to practice python back-end development.